mchlol/next-game-list/README.md

 ### TODO

-- clean up css, use tailwind classes and any custom css can live on the component
+- move pagination into a component
 - separate back button into a component
 - update route for games to /games/slug instead of /slug
 - update the fetch method on screenshots component